lyu75/HomeworkManager/README.md

 2 - Specify an office hour location and time for that class

-3 - Add homework assignment for a class, mark that as complete/incomplete
+3 - Add homework assignments for a class, mark each one of them as complete/incomplete

 Will update with more features and push to heroku.